dmorris0/python_intro/Chapter_05_Numbers_and_Math.md

 >>> 4 ** 0.5
 2.0
 ```
-* Negative exponents are the same as dividing 1 by the number raised to a positive exponent
+* Negative exponents work as expected (i.e. 1 over the result of a positive exponent)
 ```python
 >>> 2 ** -1
 0.5